leehe228/LogisticsEnv/README.md

 - `cd MAAC` or `cd MADDPG`
 - edit parameters in main.py (learning parameters)
 - Followed by your OS, select built environment file between `Build_Windows` or `Build_Linux` (give right path)
+- if your OS is Linux(Ubuntu), before training grant permission is essential, with `sudo chmod a+xwr /Build_Linux/Logistics.x86_64`
 - `python main.py` to run training

 **Tensorboard**